Tsunami014/Phoenix-Engine/how this all works anyways.md

 	            for j in syns['sent_wrds'][i]:
 	                self.sent_wrd_syns[j] = i

-TODO: explain this
+This takes the map from the file and loads it.

+One thing to notice is that the self.fc and self.tosavefc are the same - this is because when we change something in the gameplay we want to not change it in the actual file to do everything again, but if we change something in debug mode and we want to save that we change self.tosavefc.

 	        #Get the map from the file
 	        with open("maps/Forest out.json") as f:
-	            self.fc = json.load(f) #This is the game object which is a json object self.tosavefc = deepcopy(fc) #This is the game to save so that in debug mode
-	                    #If you change something it changes both so it can save the original
-	        self.title = True #Whether to show the title self.desc = True #Whether to show the description self.prev_action = None #What the previous action specified was
+	            self.fc = json.load(f)
+	            self.tosavefc = deepcopy(fc)

+and lastly a few more self explanitory actions

+	        self.title = True
+	        self.desc = True
+	        self.prev_action = None

 this next function is the function to run the action.

 This runs an action as defined by the formula below.
-TODO: improve this description and make it not look like code

 Args:
     code (str): the string code to run. values (list): This also follows a specific formula that is needed.
 See below. debug (optional, bool): Whether or not to apply the action to both the debug and normal or just normal.
 Defaults to False (just normal). set_values_3 (optional, bool): Whether or not to set the third value in the list values or to just leave it.
 Defaults to True (change it).

 Values:
 - out (dict): The parsed dictionary of the nlp parsed sentence.
 - action (str): The action that is being done.
 For printing reasons.
 - closests (list) - the words in the output that match the action in actions.json
 - singular (str, but please leave this as None when inputting the list):
     This basically is closests[0] for those actions that only use one object So the print statement can be simpler.
 Will be overridden at the start of this code, so leave it as None.
 - idxs (list) - the indexes of the words in the closests list in the room
 - room_id (int) - the id of the current room.
 This is also the variable roomnum, but... still needed in this list.

 UNLESS IF YOU WANT ANOTHER SET OF VALUES FOR THE ACTIONS THEN:
 1. set_values_3=False
 Then you should be fine :)

 The code:
 (split by ';', so '00Hello;01Goodbye' are 2 different statements both executed seperately)

 First number:
     0 = print
     1 = set variable (if not exists then create variable) 2 = delete variable

 Second number:
     with the set variables:
         0 = global
         1 = class
     with the print:
         what colour
     with the delete variables:
         0 = the object specified

 Third string (not for first number=2):
     what variable name/what to print

 Delimeter: " ~ "

 Fourth number (only for first number=1):
     what value to set it to
         0 = the closest exit to what was said

 TODO: explain bit by bit what this does

 	def run_action(self, code, values, debug=False, set_values_3=True):
 	        if set_values_3:
 	            try:
                 values[3] = values[2][0]